-- Describe all phases of the PMCH submission and review process, and options and actions practices may chose to take after they have received their Recognition decisions.
+- Describe all phases of the PCMH submission and review process, and the options and actions practices may chose to take after they have received their Recognition decisions.

 - Interpret the meaningful use criteria to obtain credit in the aligned elements.

 - Apply complex scoring rules when assessing practice readiness.

 - Establish and maintain a continuous quality improvement culture within a PCMH practice.